Accelerator and Brake: Dynamic Persuasion with Dead Ends: Introduction

-The connection between the pattern of information revelation (i.e., \emph{one-shot} versus \emph{gradual} disclosure) and the two parties' time-risk attitudes has been addressed in \cite{ely2020moving}, \cite{ball2023should}, \cite{liu2023motivating}, \cite{koh2024persuasion}, and \cite{saeedi2024getting}.
+The connection between the pattern of information revelation (i.e., \emph{one-shot} versus \emph{gradual} disclosure) and the two parties' time-risk attitudes has been observed in \cite{ely2020moving}, \cite{ball2023should}, \cite{liu2023motivating}, \cite{koh2024persuasion}, and \cite{saeedi2024getting}.
 Our work is distinct from these studies in two ways.
-First, the misaligned time-risk attitudes in our model arise not from differences in the two parties' time preferences, but rather from their unique payoffs with the risky and safe arm alternatives.
-Second, since these studies exclusively consider the monotonic persuasion scenario, their analysis is confined to addressing the optimal persuasion pattern through a \emph{global} comparison of the relative curvature of the payoff functions of both parties.
-We contribute to the literature by discovering the role of \emph{Arrow-Pratt coefficients of risk aversion} in dynamic persuasion, in which it serves as a \emph{point-wise} measure that determines the optimal disclosure pattern (i.e., one-shot versus gradual revelation).\footnote{Beyond dynamic information design, we note that \cite{ortoleva2021cares} use the Arrow-Pratt coefficient of absolute risk aversion to measure an agent's trade-off between average quality and quality risk in a screening problem, and hence identify the optimal social allocation.
+First, rather than imposing heterogeneous discount rates in the two parties' time preferences, the misaligned time-risk attitudes in our model are driven by their payoff differences across the risky and safe arms.
+Second, since these studies exclusively consider the monotonic preference scenario, their analysis is confined to addressing the optimal persuasion policy through a \emph{global} comparison of the relative curvature of the payoff functions of both parties.
+We contribute to the literature by identifying the role of \emph{Arrow-Pratt coefficients of risk aversion} in dynamic persuasion, in which it serves as a \emph{point-wise} measure that determines the optimal disclosure pattern (i.e., one-shot versus gradual revelation).\footnote{Beyond dynamic information design, we note that \cite{ortoleva2021cares} use the Arrow-Pratt coefficient of absolute risk aversion to measure an agent's trade-off between average quality and quality risk in a screening problem, and hence identify the optimal social allocation.
 They also show that in the presence of asymmetric information, risk preferences can be used for screening to ensure the allocation rule is incentive-compatible.}